rsksmart/devportal-1.0/rif/marketplace/services/storage/techspecs.md

 1. The Provider goes to Marketplace and reviews their active Offers
 2. Selects which Offers to payout.
-3. Through the UI, provider creates a transaction that requests this payout.
+3. Through the UI, the Provider creates a transaction that requests this payout.
 4. If Agreement does not have any more funds to run, it is terminated, the space utilized by the Agreement is made available for others to be rented and any remaining funds returned to the Consumer.

 ### [Provider] Offer termination